 If you haven’t read Larry Kim’s post on whether or not organic CTR impacts SEO rankings, I highly encourage you to check it out.
 One of the ways that Larry suggests raising CTR is by “combin[ing] your SEO keywords with emotional triggers to create irresistible headlines.”

-This steps remainder of this post outlines the specific methodology, so that you can hopefully replicate our results.
+This remainder of this post outlines the specific methodology, so that you can hopefully replicate our results.

 - Step 1 – Choose Landing Pages With Lower Than Average CTRs Based On Ranking Position